0

 Hackney - 49 Columbia Rd, London E2 7RG

 Many people in the food world have a real fondness for Brawn.
-Food writer Diana Henry declared, "Brawn and QCH.
+Food writer Diana Henry declared, "Brawn and (Quality Chop House).
 I'd eat in them both every week if I could."
-Owned and run by Ed Wilson, it's the archetypal neighbourhood restaurant, serving up a super seasonal and regularly changing menu - their pasta is particularly great.
+Owned and run by Ed Wilson, it's the archetypal neighbourhood restaurant, serving a super seasonal and regularly changing menu - their pasta is particularly great.

 More about Brawn